Complex and tunable heating in conformal field theories with structured drives via classical ergodicity breaking: Derivation of the pseudo entropy

 By examining the matrix elements of \( f(M_0, M_1) \) and \( f(\tilde{M}_0, \tilde{M}_1) \), we deduce the following relations for their respective components:

 This completes the proof. \end{proof} Therefore, we have

 which is real.
-The reality originates from the real trace preserved stricture of M\"obius matrices.
-This is somewhat surprising due to many physical quantities become complex and hard to be interpreted in the non-Hermitian systems.
-We further numerically check that its scaling also follows the simple rule with the Lyapunov exponent $\lambda_L$ as $\tilde S_A(j)-\tilde S_A(0)\sim2c/3\lambda_Lj$ in the long time limit, showing that the pesudo entropy an effective diagnostic for capturing dynamical features in non-unitary CFT.
+The reality originates from the real trace preserved structure of M\"obius matrices.
+This is somewhat surprising due to many physical quantities becoming complex and hard to interpret in the non-Hermitian systems.
+We further numerically check that its scaling also follows the simple rule with the Lyapunov exponent $\lambda_L$ as $\tilde S_A(j)-\tilde S_A(0)\sim2c/3\lambda_Lj$ in the long-time limit, showing that the pseudo entropy is an effective diagnostic for capturing dynamical features in non-unitary CFT.